-When Tony returned to Vietnam from Canada at the beginning of the COVID-19 pandemic, the decision to join the AIS boarding school was an easy one.
+When Tony returned to Vietnam from Canada, the decision to join the AIS boarding school was an easy one.
 The high-quality international education AIS offered, supported by specialist teachers, exceptional facilities and outstanding opportunities, was a big drawcard.
-And the boarding option was perfect for the busy student who would otherwise have faced a long commute every day.
+And the boarding option was ideal for a busy student who would otherwise have faced a long commute every day.

-"AIS is a wonderful school that offers wonderful boarding," says the well-settled 17-year-old.
+"AIS is a wonderful school that offers wonderful boarding," says Tony, who graduated from AIS last year and is now at university in Canada.
 "I initially chose to stay at AIS first for the facilities and second for the proximity to school.
-My family live far away from the campus, but boarding is incredibly convenient, and I can walk to school in only three minutes!
+My family live far away from the campus, so boarding was incredibly convenient - I could walk to school in only three minutes!

-"I also really like the social side of boarding.
-I have made so many new friends, and the way we are all able to live together like one large extended family is great.
-There is a strong feeling of community, and we spend a lot of time talking, playing board games and socialising.
-My friends and I organise plenty of activities together, like monopoly, badminton and even ghost-hunting sometimes.
-And it's always enjoyable to talk to my best friends at boarding after a long day."
+"I also really liked the social side of boarding.
+I made so many new friends, and loved the way we lived together like one large extended family.
+There was a strong feeling of community, and we spent a lot of time talking, playing board games and socialising.
+My friends and I organised plenty of activities together, like monopoly, badminton and even ghost-hunting sometimes.
+And it was always enjoyable to talk to my best friends at boarding after a long day."

-As the afternoon draws to a close, 5pm sees the hardworking student engaging in some form of exercise or simply socialising with his fellow boarders.
-Here, the opportunity to use the AIS on-campus facilities during after-school hours is a huge benefit, with Tony and his friends frequently heading to the swimming pool or badminton courts to relax and reset after a busy day.
+“The opportunity to use the AIS on-campus facilities during after-school hours is a huge benefit, and my friends and I would frequently head to the swimming pool or badminton courts to relax and reset after our busy day.”

 "The school is fantastic.
 The teachers are amazing, and there are many after-school activities that you can participate in, like Model United Nations, swimming, basketball, athletics, and a range of other co-curricular clubs and events.
-We also have wonderful 'boarding parents' – Mr and Mrs Bradfield.
-They are really friendly, and they take care of everything.
-They even supervise us during study periods, so essentially, we don't need to worry about anything.
+The 'boarding parents', Mr and Mrs Bradfield, are really friendly, and take care of everything.
+They even supervise students during study periods, so essentially, you don't need to worry about anything.

 "I'm very grateful to the Bradfields for making boarding such an amazing experience.
-They have always been available to support me in every aspect, from academic to emotional, and have made my stay in boarding so much more enjoyable," the Year 13 student adds.
+They were always available to support me in every aspect, from academic to emotional, and they made my stay in boarding so much more enjoyable," adds Tony.

 Thriving in this internationally diverse setting, Tony believes the constant exposure to the English language has significantly benefited his education.

-"While AIS respects local and foreign students' native languages, all communication in our boarding house is in English, so my friends and I always speak English.
-And because we're living in a multicultural environment, we also have the chance to learn both English and Vietnamese culture.
+"While AIS respects local and foreign students' native languages, all communication in the boarding house is in English.
+And because students are living in a multicultural environment, they also have the chance to learn both English and Vietnamese culture.
 When I first arrived at AIS boarding, I remember learning how to introduce myself in other languages, which was highly enjoyable.
 However, what I value the most is how I have come to learn various international dining etiquettes and better understand other cultures and customs."

-"I have loved the International Baccalaureate Diploma Programme (IBDP).
-Although, I have to say that it was very challenging.
-Yet, now at the end of the journey, looking back, I have never regretted taking the IBDP, and I'm confident that it has fully prepared me for my upcoming university courses in Canada.
+"I loved the International Baccalaureate Diploma Programme (IBDP).
+Although it was challenging, I have never regretted taking the IBDP, and I'm confident that it has fully prepared me for my tertiary studies in Canada.